 Quite often I’ve dealt with moving sites from one hosting situation to another.
 One issue that comes up is checking to make sure the site works on the new server, but you can’t check it because the domain is still pointing to the old server.
 Most clients are not okay with just waiting until the DNS switches over to the new server before finding out if their site is broken or not, so what to do?
 It turns out you can trick your computer into thinking the site really does live on the new server, so you can check it and verify everything is working correctly.
 Here’s how.

-Whether you are on Windows, Linux or OS X, you can tell your computer to look for web sites at alternate IP addresses regardless of what DNS servers tell it.
+Whether you are on Windows, Linux or OS X, you can tell your computer as event correlation to look for web sites at alternate IP addresses regardless of what DNS servers tell it.
 There is a

 hosts file that you can modify to do just that.